 Hambledon Cottage was built by John Macarthur in 1824 as a second house on his Elizabeth Farm Estate.
 It has had many notable occupants in the early days, including General Sir Edward Macarthur, Archdeacon Thomas Hobbes Scott and Dr Matthew Anderson.
 Penelope Lucas, the former governess to John Macarthur's daughters, lived there for 9 years, naming the family "Cottage" after the township of Hambledon in Hampshire, England.

 Hambledon Cottage is built of rendered sandstock brick in the Colonial Georgian style, the joinery throughout is of Australian cedar and is a splendid example of fine Georgian detailing.
 Some of the internal ceilings and walls are still of lath and plaster whilst one bedroom still has its original ironbark floor.
 An excellent example of a domed brick oven adjoins the open fireplace in the kitchen.
 The cottage is tastefully furnished in the style of the mid-1800s.

-Hambledon Cottage welcomes visitors Thursday through to Sunday between 11am-4pm.
+Hambledon Cottage welcomes visitors Thursday through to Sunday between 11am-4pm and has range of exhibitions of topical interest throughout the year.
 Groups of 10 or more are welcome at other times, via appointment.
 School groups can be catered through customised programs where required.